 This place specializes in pizza, and it’s got more than 100 varieties!
 The cook likes to offer customers a challenge: if they can eat a huge pizza in less than 20 minutes, that pizza is for free… For a new twist in the way of pizzas, try the pizza with honey and walnuts.

 A place where you can get your meal at pretty much any time of the day.
 Start with a classic breakfast with cappuccino and cornetto, then come back at lunch when you can choose from the showcase which dishes of the day you want to try.
 They have all kinds of baked goods, including sliced pizza, and many desserts.
-Probably the nicest aperitivo in Anguillara – when you order a drink, you get a tray of sliced pizza, home-made chips, and other snacks.
+Locals come here mainly at the aperitivo hour – when you order a drink, you get a tray of sliced pizza, home-made chips, and other snacks (as shown in photo).

 Caffè-gelato shop “il Principe”

-Because of its location and the number of outside tables facing the lake, in a privileged position next to an ancient church, this deserves the top spot in terms of coffee shops in Anguillara.
+Because of its location and the number of outside tables facing the lake, in a privileged position next to an ancient church, this deserves the top spot among all the coffee shops in Anguillara.
 This is also the place for gelato in Anguillara, they make the best one.

 Roughly one km from the historical center, this pizzeria makes amazing pizza of any kind.
 They work mostly with take-out, but they do have a dining room on the first floor and an outside garden, if you want to eat there.
 Because of the convenient prices and the exceptional quality, this place is popular among families with kids.
 Their supplì (typical balls of rice with ragu or vegetarian filling, covered in breadcrumbs and fried) are undoubtedly the best in town.